jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 Choose $\epsilon = ...$
 \end{proof}

-Adjunctions can be defined either as:
+Summarizing what we saw so far, adjunctions can be defined either as:

-- One natural transformations, with a universal property (our initial aproach)
-- Our second approach, as bijections between hom-sets
-- Alternatively, you can simply specify the natural transformations, the unit and the counit
+1. [Universal arrow adjunction] As a triple $(F, G, \eta)$ together with a universal mapping property.
+2. [Hom-set adjunction] As a natural bijection between hom-sets
+3. [Unit-counit adjunction] As $(F, G, \eta, \epsilon)$.

+And we showed $1 \implies 2 \implies 3 \implies 1$, meaning that all these definitions are equivalent.

 ## Examples